Joy Bryant: Writing

+Philanthropy

+She is an ambassador of Oxfam's Sisters on the Planet, an organization that helps women fight hunger, poverty and climate change.
+In 2011, she designed a handbag for Botkier, named "Botkier Joy Satchel" with fifty percent of the proceeds from every bag’s sale went to Oxfam.

 Personal life

 In October 2007, OK! magazine reported that Bryant was engaged to stuntman Dave Pope, who she met on the set of Welcome Home Roscoe Jenkins.
-They married on June 28, 2008 in the Hamptons.
+They married on June 28, 2008, in the Hamptons.
 She owns a ranch house in Glendale, California.
-She is an ambassador of Oxfam's Sisters on the Planet, an organization that helps women fight hunger, poverty and climate change.
 As of 2014, Bryant resided with her husband in Glendale.